jackryanoracoy/moonshine/README.md

 ### Theming

-Customize Moonshine with CSS variables for global style preferences for easy theming and component changes.
+Customize Moonshine with CSS variables or SASS variables for global style preferences for easy theming and component changes.
 Here are the CSS variables we include (note that the :root is required).
-Located at setting.css file.
+For more info, please check settings.css or the scss code base (mixins, variables etc...).

 ```
 :root {